This post was most recently updated on January 4th, 2021

 The Cost of Living in Cyprus is low

-A few months ago, I wrote an article about how much does it cost to live in Cyprus for international students.
+A few months ago, I wrote an article about how much it costs to live in Cyprus for international students.

 I am going to repeat the same stuff in here because there isn’t much of a difference.